akhilvreddy/Datathon/README.md

 ## Project Itinerary

-### Data Cleaning
+### Data Cleaning & Sanitation
-- go from csv to excel back to csv
+- When we first got the CSV files form Kaggle, it was unstructured and very messy.
+We then took these files and loaded into excel to get a better sense of what the data looks like.
+We were able to remove some basic lines which didn't follow the proper formatting.
-- how is SQL being used here
+- We used MySQL to load the data into a .db file and wrote some querries in order to delete some columns and rows.
-- fianlly get a clean data set that can be put into python for more analysis
+- This finally gave us a clean dataset that we could import into python using pandas.

 ### Tableau Data Visualization
 - how was tableau used